Encounter at Farpoint: Reception

 Jill L. Lanford watched the episode for The Herald Journal, prior to the series premiere.
 She thought it was a resurrection of a "legend".
 She believed the episode itself was reminiscent of classic Star Trek episodes "Arena" and "The Squire of Gothos", was the "perfect vehicle to introduce the crew", and a "perfect start".
 Don Merrill, writing for TV Guide said that the show was a "worthy successor to the original".
 Bob Niedt reviewed "Encounter at Farpoint" for Newhouse News and thought that the show had potential on the back of the episode, but there were problems such as "spots where the dialogue is pedestrian and interactions sputter".
 Tom Shales of The Washington Post viewed DeForest Kelley's cameo as "touching", but thought that Patrick Stewart was a "grim bald crank who would make a better villain".
 He felt Jonathan Frakes "verges on namby-pamby".
-Actress Marina Sirtis later recalled the reviews of the show's debut in 1987 while being interviewed to promote The Next Generations fourth film, Star Trek: Nemesis, saying "they bloody hated us".
+Actress Marina Sirtis later recalled the reviews of the show's debut in 1987, saying "they bloody hated us".